-Gordon Parks’ now notorious look into the life and leisure of New York showgirls during the late fifties offers up the audience a chance to peek behind the curtain, to see that makeup, the glitter, and behind it all the mundanity of working a job week in, week out.
+Gordon Parks’ now notorious look into the life and leisure of New York showgirls during the late 1950s offers up a chance to peek behind the curtain, to see that makeup, the glitter, and behind it all the mundanity of working a job week in, week out.

-The constant movement between magnificence and mundanity must’ve become a tiring facet of life for these and women and that breaking sunrise of emotion during what can seem a dark and seedy corner of the night is why we can’t help but fall in love with these images.
+The constant movement between magnificence and mundanity must’ve become a tiring facet of life for these women, and that breaking sunrise of emotion during what can seem a dark and seedy corner of the night is why we can’t help but fall in love with these images.

 Take a look below.